danuabd/wp-tawk-to-integrator/README.txt

 == Description ==

-The **WP Tawk.to Integrator** plugin offers a straightforward and robust solution for adding the Tawk.to live chat widget to your WordPress website.
+The **Easy Tawk.to Integrator** plugin offers a straightforward and robust solution for adding the Tawk.to live chat widget to your WordPress website.
 Beyond simple integration, it provides a dedicated settings page to manage your Tawk.to **Property ID** and **Widget ID**, ensuring a seamless connection.

 Designed with **extensibility** in mind, this plugin lays a solid foundation for future enhancements related to widget appearance, behavior, and event handling.
 It adheres to WordPress plugin development best practices, making it reliable and easy to maintain.